geoext/geoext/universal-app.md

 ## Preview the ExtJS Universal App

-The last sencha command `sencha app watch` will start a local service at port 1841 to serve your application.
+The last Sencha command `sencha app watch` will start a local service at port 1841 to serve your application.

 ```
 (...)